 Example of required service data for a connected experience

-To help you understand required service data, the following is an example scenario using PowerPoint Designer, which is a connected experience you can use when creating slides for a presentation.
+Let’s use PowerPoint Designer as another example to show the type of required service data that a connected experience sends to Microsoft.
 PowerPoint Designer helps you improve your slides by automatically generating design ideas to choose from.
 While you're putting content on a slide, Designer works in the background to match that content to professionally designed layouts.

-The required service data that is sent to Microsoft to enable this connected experience for you could include the following:
+The required service data that PowerPoint Designer sends to Microsoft could include the following information:

-- Customer content, such as the text or images you added to your slide.
+- The text or images you added to your slide.

-- Functional data, such as which slide you are working on and its layout.
+- Which slide you’re working on and the slide’s layout.

-Required service data is also collected and sent to Microsoft for the essential services of Office, such as the licensing service that confirms that you are properly licensed to use Office.
-This data for essential services is sent regardless of any other privacy-related settings that you have configured.
+Required service data is also collected and sent to Microsoft for the essential services of Office, such as the licensing service that confirms that you're properly licensed to use Office.
+While you can control many of the connected experiences that are available to you, or to your users if you're the administrator in your organization, this set of services are essential to how Office functions, and therefore cannot be disabled.
+The data for essential services is always sent to and processed by Microsoft when using Office, regardless of how other privacy-related settings are configured.